 Celebrating Achievement

 Pupils earn Golden Time and Dojo points by following our Golden Rules.
 They earn We Not Me points by working collaboratively and showing kindness and consideration to others.
 Both Dojo and We Not Me points lead to rewards which have been discussed and agreed on by the whole group.
+Headteacher awards are given to recognise pupils who have gone the extra mile.

 Our Enrichment Offer